Adaptive Node Feature Selection For Graph Neural Networks: Additional plots on adaptive node feature selection

 \section{Additional plots on adaptive node feature selection}

 We present additional plots analogous to those in Figure~\ref{f:cora_algo} measuring the accuracy of GNNs trained using either all features available in a dataset versus using our adaptive Algorithm~\ref{alg:nfpt}.
 We compare our approach using our proposed permutation-based node feature importance scores, and we also evaluate using {\bf TFI} and {\bf MI} as importance metrics to rank feature relevance in Algorithm~\ref{alg:nfpt}.
+Figure~\ref{f:acc_homophilic} presents results for the datasets with homophilic labels Cora, CiteSeer, and PubMed; Figure~\ref{f:acc_heterophilic} the datasets with heterophilic labels Cornell, Texas, and Wisconsin; and Figure~\ref{f:acc_larger} the larger-scale datasets Photo, Computers, and ArXiv.
+To further verify our results, we repeat our experiments on homophilic datasets Cora, CiteSeer, and PubMed using their official dataset splits into training, validation, and testing in Figure~\ref{f:acc_homophilic_can}.